Nothing but the Truth (2008 American film): Critical response

-Although the film did not receive a wide theatrical release, it was screened for critics, several of whom published reviews.
-On the review aggregator Rotten Tomatoes, Nothing but the Truth holds an approval rating of 82% based on 60 reviews, with an average rating of 6.76/10.
-The website's critical consensus reads, "A well-crafted political thriller, Nothing but the Truth features a strong cast that helps the real-life drama make an effortless transition to the big screen."
-On Metacritic, the film has a weighted average score of 64 out of 100 based on 12 critics, indicating "generally favorable reviews".
+Although the film never officially opened in theatres, several critics who had seen it in advance screenings nonetheless published their reviews.
+As of June 2020, the film holds an 82% approval rating on the review aggregator website Rotten Tomatoes, based on 60 reviews with an average rating of 6.76 out of 10.
+The site's critical consensus reads, "A well-crafted political thriller, Nothing but the Truth features a strong cast that helps the real-life drama make an effortless transition to the big screen."
+On Metacritic, the film has a score of 64 out of 100, based on 12 reviews, indicating "generally favorable reviews".